radarsymphony/radarsymphony/README.md

 In IT, I've been exploring a Linux-based self-hosted infrastructure and I've been working alongside project-coordinators to improve IT processes.
 From this experience, I've learned that I enjoy:

+- Exploring the wonderful and wacky world of opensource software.
+- Supporting decision-makers by serving as an interface to low-level technical details.
-- Writing bash scripts, documentation, processes, and diagrams as code.
+- Designing bash scripts, documentation, processes, and diagrams as code.
-- Considering how low-level technical details affect over-arching processes and vice versa.
 - Testing bugs and establishing the steps to replicate them reliably.
 - Spending time with people who are excited to share what they're learning!

 ## Working together
 I feel exceptionally lucky to work with opensource.
 I get to help maintain communal resources and witness other curious generous people doing the same.
-Even when describing how to replicate a bug[^1], I have a sense of contributing - contributing to something greater.
+Even when describing how to replicate a bug[^1], I have a sense of contributing to something greater.
 I'm excited to keep learning and contributing[^2].

 If you're interesting in working together, then please reach out!  (radarsymphony at protonmail dot com)